carlover-oss/reserve-price-discovery/README.md

 # Negotiation-Theoretic Frameworks for Human-AI Price Discovery

-Supplementary materials for the ICIS 2026 short paper of the same title.
+Supplementary materials for our paper.

 > Repository is private during blind review.
 Will be made public (with an
 > anonymized snapshot URL for reviewers) at submission.